JamillaFrancis/JamillaFrancis/README.md

 ## 🔭 What I'm Currently Working On

-- **Project A:** Building an Inventory Software in Excel using VBA
+- **Inventory System:** Building an Inventory Software in Excel using VBA
-- **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]
+- **Content Creation:** Show-casing my skills in my social media platforms

 ## 🌱 Currently Learning